jnyaanga/jnyaanga/README.md

 <img align='right' src='https://monophy.com/media/f6hnhHkks8bk4jwjh3/monophy.gif' width='150"'>

 I am a graduate student and data enthusiast based in Chicago.
 I use R and RStudio to perform statistical analyses, create detailed visualizations, and generate comprehensive reports for my research.
-I am currently building a website to showcase the many projects I've been part of and although it is still under development, feel free to have a look around: [joynyaanga.netlify.app!](https://joynyaanga.netlify.app)
+I am currently building a [website](https://joynyaanga.netlify.app) to showcase the many projects I've been part of.
+Although it is still under development, feel free to have a look around!

 Want to learn more about what I do?
 Find me on [LinkedIn](https://www.linkedin.com/in/joy-nyaanga/)